great-expectations/great_expectations/docs/guides/miscellaneous/migration_guide.md

 The V2-style Datasource has:
   - Data-type specific Datasource, like the `SqlAlchemyDatasource` in our example below.
-  - Data-type specific Datasets, like the `SqlAlchemyDatasource` in our example below.
+  - Data-type specific Datasets, like the `SqlAlchemyDataset` in our example below.

 The V3-style Datasource has:
   - Datasource that is agnostic to datatype.